ylluminarious/flutterjump-js/README.md

-A WIP game about Flutteshy.
+A WIP game about Fluttershy.